YENCHUN-L/VBA/Compress outlook attachments with password and send email/Readme.md

-## Auto Send compress outlook attachments with password
+## Auto send compress outlook attachments with password

 ### This macro will compress Outlook attachments with passwords and send the email.
 1. Check if there are any attachments, if not send email directly.